python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/python-on-windows.md

 If you want more control over the entries in your PATH, you can edit the PATH environment variables manually.

+### Modifying PATH

-First, search "environment variables" in Windows search and click on "Edit the system environment variables".
+First, to access the PATH variable, search "environment variables" in Windows search and click on "Edit the system environment variables".
 Then click the "Environment Variables" button near the bottom of the window.

 Now there should be two boxes, one for user environment variables and one for system environment variables.
 There should be a "Path" entry under both.
 If you